RF-SciDAC/MAPS-tests/README.md

 ![plot](./output-files/chi_scan.png)

-where missing values in the figure indicate where the MPI Abort error occured.
+where missing values in the figure (chi parallel 10^6, 10^8, 10^9) indicate where the MPI Abort error occured.

 ## Dependencies: ##